Neurofeedback Helps Anxiety in Children without Medication

 The neurofeedback solution

 With medications not the answer, more and more parents are opting out of drug therapy in favor of neurofeedback.
-It’s a proven non-drug treatment that reduces anxiety by training the part of the brain that is supposed to make you calm (often the temporal lobe) to do a better job.
+This proven non-drug therapy reduces anxiety by training the part of the brain that impacts a person’s ability to be calm (usually the temporal lobe).
 It gently encourages the brain to change itself and to operate – naturally – in a calmer, more functional way.

-We’ve treated hundreds of kids at Center for Brain using neurofeedback, and seen many of them experience significant improvements in their lives.
+We’ve treated hundreds of kids at the Center for Brain Training using neurofeedback, and we’ve seen many of them experience significant improvements in their lives.
 Here are stories of three of them:

 An eight-year-old boy had struggled with going to sleep and staying asleep for years.
 He woke his mother up several times during the night and wanted her to sit up with him until he fell asleep.
 They were both exhausted.
 After just one neurofeedback session he slept through the night for six months.
 A thunderstorm at that point caused a recurrence of the sleep issues, which were significantly reduced with a second session.

 A 13-year-old girl was so anxious and nervous at school that her mother was called almost daily to come get her.
 This interfered with the mother’s work and was stressful to the entire family.
 After six neurofeedback sessions the number of calls from school was significantly reduced, and the girl herself noticed she was less nervous.
 By 13 sessions, the problems had almost completely subsided.
 When the girl did call from school, she was able to be comforted over the phone and resume her classes.
 After several more sessions, the calls stopped.
 The little girl learned she was “OK” on her own and was no longer easily upset.
-She began doing better in school, and the family began functioning more normally.
+She began doing better in school and the family was able to function more normally.